foundling/task/README.md

 ## To Do

-#### what people will probably do, from most to least frequent
+#### review command-line hierarchy semantics with what people will probably do in mind, from most to least frequent
 - looking
 - adding
-- removing last
+- marking last as done
 - seeing last
+- clearing
+-

 + change name
   - memt